Austin-Higgins/Austin-Higgins/README.md

 - 👋 Hi, I’m @Austin-Higgins
-- 👀 I’m interested in Cyber Security and Cloud Architecture.
 - 🌱 I’m currently learning Go.
+- 💼 I’m working as a Systems Engineer at UPMC.
+- 📚 I graduate 10/21/22 with a bachelor's in Computer Science.
 - 📫 You can reach me via linkedin at https://www.linkedin.com/in/austin-higgins/

 <!---